SaumickPradhan/Gamified-Canvas-ACan/README.md

 #### To what extent do rewards and penalties in games motivate you?
 Rewards and penalties in games can be motivating, especially when they are designed effectively.
 Earning points or achievements in games can be a satisfying way to track progress.
 Receiving in-game rewards or achieving high scores can also be a strong incentive to continue playing.
 Penalties, however, should be fair and not overly punitive, as excessive penalties can be demotivating.
 Personal preferences and the quality of game design play a significant role in how motivating rewards and penalties are.

-SAM DIENER
-(Interview-1: Brother, computer science graduate)
+Interview-5: Brother, computer science graduate

 #### How do you access your assignments and plan to complete them in time?
 Accesses assignments on Canvas through personal laptop, never mobile version.
 Has difficulty planning for assignments.
 Does not like Canvas’s calendar and To-Do system.
 Uses physical whiteboards as well as personal calendar app to keep up with work.
 Likes this method due to reminders.